uclanlp/awesome-fairness-papers/README.md

 [Jieyu Zhao](https://jyzhao.net/), [Emily Sheng](https://ewsheng.github.io/), [Sunipa Dev](https://sunipa.github.io/), [Yu (Hope) Hou](https://github.com/houyu0930), [Nanyun (Violet) Peng](https://vnpeng.net/), and [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/)

 ## Background
-Fairness, accountability, transparency, and ethics are becoming more and more important in machine learning communities.
-We hope to provide a list of great papers that can serve as a reference for researchers interested in such topics.
-This repo mainly focuses on papers from ACL anthology, but we also point to some other resources at the end.
+Fairness, accountability, transparency, and ethics are becoming more and more important in Natural Language Processing (NLP).
+We provide a list of papers that serve as references for researchers interested in these topics.
+This repo mainly focuses on papers published in the NLP venues, but we also point to some other resources at the end.

+For relevant courses and other resources, please refer to [ACL Wiki](https://aclweb.org/aclwiki/Ethics_in_NLP)
 <!-- <p align='center'>
 <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/"><figure><img src="fairness_plot.svg", align="center"></figure></a>
 </p>
 <p align='center'>credit to <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/">Stijn Tonk</a></p> -->

-**Disclaimer: We are not able to cover all the papers in the list.
-But if you have any suggestions or want to add some relevant papers, please feel free to submit a pull request or email us.
-Your contribution means a lot to us!**
+**Disclaimer: We may miss some relevant papers in the list.
+If you have any suggestions or would like to add some relevant papers, please submit a pull request or email us.
+Your contribution is much appreciated!**

 ## Contents
 - [Paper List](#paper-list)